erykjj/jwpublib/README.md

 * **Description**: A chronological compilation of the modern history of Jehovah's Witnesses in the context of world events; research and fact-checking by Mysia & Rick W.
 * **[Latest release](https://github.com/erykjj/jwpublib/releases/tag/MTH_1.0)**: [*MTH_1.0*](https://github.com/erykjj/jwpublib/releases/download/MTH_1.0/MTH_1.0.jwpub)&nbsp;[<img src="screenshots/qr.png" width="16px">](https://api.qrserver.com/v1/create-qr-code/?size=150x150&data=https://github.com/erykjj/jwpublib/releases/download/MTH_1.0/MTH_1.0.jwpub)
 * **Released**: [2025-06-27](CHANGELOG.md/#mth_10---2025-06-27)
 * **Note**: Tapping on a year in any of the *thematic* timelines, will give you an overview of the whole year in the side/study pane; tapping on a tag will take you to the corresponding thematic timeline.
-Keep in mind that if you annotate in any way and a future release includes additional historical events, your notes and highlights will no longer match up
+Keep in mind that if you annotate in any way and a future release includes additional historical events, your notes and highlights will no longer match up.
+This is history in the making, so new events will certainly be added
 * **Traslations**: If interested, please [let me know](https://github.com/erykjj/jwpublib/discussions/93)

 ____